divyasajjan1/drum-kit/README.md

 # drum-kit
 Playing different instruments by click and keypress.
+Using DOM, JQuery and JavaScript.